 Leonor March Juan

-Leonor has been a Guide in the Children’s House classroom since 2010.
-Leonor is also a founding partner of the school and has been involved with short- and long-term strategic planning since the school’s inception.
-She earned her undergraduate degree in Biological Sciences from the University of Bristol and completed her Children’s House training in Paris at the Institut Supérieur Maria Montessori under the direction of Patricia Spinelli, in 2010.
+Leonor is a co-founder of Madrid Montessori with Marikay McCabe.
+She has been involved with short- and long-term strategic planning since the school’s inception.
+She is currently the owner and Director of the school.
+Leonor was a Guide in the Children’s House classroom for six years before moving to an administrative role in 2016 .
+She earned her undergraduate degree in Biological Sciences from the University of Sussex and completed her Children’s House training in Paris at the Institut Supérieur Maria Montessori under the direction of Patricia Spinelli, in 2010.
 She also completed the AMI Inclusive Education Certificate from the Montessori Institute of San Diego in 2015.

 school life coordinator